 Short Bio

-I am currently a Ph.D. student at the Khoury College of Computer Sciences at Northeastern University, advised by Christopher Amato.
-Previously, I got my Master’s in Computer Science and Data Science from Columbia University, where I worked with Sharon Di.
-I completed my undergraduate at Sun Yat-sen University.
+I am a Ph.D. student at the Khoury College of Computer Sciences at Northeastern University, advised by Christopher Amato.

-Keywords: Multi-Agent Reinforcement Learning; Large Language Models; Multi-Agent Systems; Game Theory.
+Keywords: Multi-Agent Reinforcement Learning; Multi-Agent Systems; Large Language Models; Game Theory.

 Education